22940dev/hugo-frameview/content/likes.md

 * Life's about the journey not the destination.
 * To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.
 * Happiness is the absence of striving for happiness.
+* When you get the message, hang up the phone.
 * Mistakes are the portals of discovery.
 * When I let go of what I am, I become what I might be.
 * Empower people.
 Embrace change.
 Eliminate waste.